 Metal Panel Material… Mounting System… Fabricator… Installer… or all 4??

 This blog continues on from Part II: Mounting Systems that we published last month.
 The aim of this series is to provide clarity around this often-confusing topic in the Metal Panel Facade industry.
-Part III focuses on the role of fabricators in the supply chain from raw material to the building.
+Part III focuses on the role of the fabricator in the supply chain from raw material to the building.

 The Fabricator cuts, routs, folds and otherwise processes the MCM to fabricate panels to mount on the building.
 These fabricators can either have their own tested installation system using aluminum extrusions, or they can use a third party’s installation system like our Arrowhead family of systems.